hreypar/mk-trimmomatic/README.md

 The file config.mk contains pre-selected options with their parameters to run Trimmomatic.
 Uncomment the desired options and modify the parameters values as convenient.
 The number of threads can also be specified in config.mk

-See the [Trimmomatic Manual: V0.32](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) for details.
+See the [Trimmomatic Manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) for details.

 ### Author Info ###